nickferrar/Pewlett-Hackard-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/78934120/115118263-54a22c80-9f70-11eb-8c0e-aafa14abe0eb.png)

-Putting this all together, the company would have to hire about 85,000 employees if each mentor can train 5 people
+Putting this all together, the company would have to hire about 85,000 employees if each mentor can train 4-5 people before the "silver tsunami" hits.